-Let’s have a chat about providing value and a great experience.
-This isn’t JUST for professional photographers.
-Regardless of the genre that you shoot, if you share your work online or get paid to take photographs, this conversation can help you.
+This article isn’t JUST for professional photographers.
+Regardless of the genre you shoot, if you share your work online or get paid to take photographs, this conversation can help you.

-By the way. . .
-Providing a great customer experience — we know that is important and I will talk more about that — but I want to point out the word “great”.
-Like the concept of value — the concept of great has different meanings for different people.
-One person may find it great that a photographer is friendly and funny and full of personality.
-Another person may find it great that a photographer wanted to create an epic on-location shot based on their hobby.
+By the way, I will talk more about providing a great customer experience, but I want to point out the word “great.”
+Like the concept of value — the idea of great has different meanings for different people.
+One person may find it significant that a photographer is friendly, funny, and full of personality.
+Another person may find it remarkable that a photographer wanted to create an epic on-location shot based on their hobby.

 Words like value and great are relative and contextual — they depend on the circumstances where they are being used.